picodata/tarantool-module/README.md

 Tarantool Rust SDK offers a library for interacting with Tarantool from Rust applications.
 This document describes the Tarantool API bindings for Rust and includes the following API's:

 - Box: spaces, indexes, sequences
-- Fibers: fiber attributes, conditional variables, latches
+- Fibers: fiber attributes, conditional variables, latches, async runtime
 - CoIO
 - Transactions
 - Schema management